-I believe that both the child and the family are my clients because research shows that an attuned caregiver's calm, authentic connection is essential to the journey of healing.
+Research shows that an attuned caregiver's calm, authentic connection is essential to the journey of healing.
+This is why I believe that both the child and the family are my clients.
 It is my goal to support you in building the greatest connection with each other, while respecting each individual's needs, personality, and values.
-Everyone will be asked to explore and grow.

 I am not a therapist where you drop your child off for them “to do their work” while you wait around to see results.
 I will give you, the parents, homework and tools to practice and I will meet with you frequently to coach you on supporting your child’s progress and goal towards more regulation.

 I may ask you to read books or articles, come into sessions with or without your child, obtain a listening partner to manage the big feelings of parenting a child with challenging behaviors, contract to have 20-30 minutes of Special Time with your child, consider adopting some family lifestyle changes (regarding exercise, outside time, routines, screen time , etc.), support you in coming up with a self care plan of your own, and practice brief mindfulness exercises daily or weekly with your child, etc.

 It is our job as the caring adults to guide the child and ourselves in compassionately learning skills that are missing.

 In play therapy, toys are like the child's words and play is the child's language. - Landreth, 2002